kitzberger/songs/Count Me In.md

 ### Verse 3

-	if one would eat rabbit only, so you often blabber one died pretty fast due to lack of nutrient matter i googled your statement - which started a fight you despise me when i'm being right
+	if your diet's rabbit only, so you often blabber you'd die pretty fast due to lack of nutrient matter i googled your statement - which started a fight you despise me when i'm being right